 Fitness trackers seem to have taken the exercise world by storm, offering up a convenient way to get moving, stay motivated, connect with others, and access training programs.
 For runners, especially those training for a particular race, running apps have become about as necessary as a solid pair of running shoes.
 The best running apps provide a slew of cool tools to help guide you through your next run or train for your next race.
 At the very least, they will track your distance, time, calorie burn, and pace, but most offer a heck of a lot more.

 Whether you are gearing up for your next marathon, looking to run faster, or just want a solid workout, finding the best running app to meet your needs is important.
 But how do you know which one is for you?
-A simple Google search for running apps will pull up an overwhelming amount of results.
+A simple Google search for running apps will pull up overwhelming results.
 So, don’t do that.
 Instead, sit back and read on as we’ve done all the work for you.
-In this roundup, we provide a comprehensive review of the best running apps for 2023 that meet a range of needs.
+In this roundup, we provide a comprehensive review of the best running apps for 2024 that meet a range of needs.

-8 Best Running Apps
+9 Best Running Apps

 Best Overall App for Running: Strava